Glucose Goddess hacks: 10 easy-to-implement tips

 Proteins and fats take longer to digest, which means the glucose from any accompanying carbohydrates also enters your bloodstream more gradually.

 Fibre acts as a regulator, forming a gel-like substance in the gut that slows down the whole process.
-So by adding these ‘clothes’ to your carbs, you’re not just dressing up your meal, you’re outfitting your body for a steadier, more sustained energy release.
+By adding these ‘clothes’ to your carbs, you’re not just dressing up your meal, you’re prepping your body for a steadier, more sustained energy release.

 10: Stop counting calories